 Opened as a new build in 2009, the West Lothian Civic Centre provided 18,500 sq m of space for 7 partners including: Police Scotland, Livingston Sheriff Court and Justice of the Peace Court, Crown Office and Procurator Fiscal Service, Scottish Children's Reporter Administration, Scottish Fire and Rescue Service and West Lothian Health and Social Care Partnership.
 Police Scotland provided a capital contribution to the original build cost and now pay a service charge for space occupied.
 The original motivation for the co-location came from judicial and policing process changes which required a modern single building.
 Local services required modern facilities, and improved visibility, accessibility and presence for their service users.

 IMPACTS

-Category Impact
+Category Category Impact

-Wellbeing: HIGH
+Wellbeing: HIGH 🔴

-Accessibility: HIGH
+Accessibility: HIGH 🔴

-Co-location: Visits in a set of a reason and a reason are a reason and a reason are a reas HIGH
+Co-location:Visibility and presence: HIGH 🔴

-Visibility and presence: Service collaboration: HIGH
+Service collaboration: HIGH 🔴

-VfM and Financial sustainability: HIGH
+VfM and Financial sustainability: HIGH 🔴